-- Harry Long Baird (18 February 1887 – 24 December 1945) My grandfather, he married Allie Anthony on 21 February 1915 in Omaha, Morris County, Texas.
+- Harry Long Baird (18 February 1887 – 24 December 1945) My grandfather married Allie Anthony on 21 February 1915 in Omaha, Morris County, Texas.
 They had one child, my father.
-See the separate page.
+See the separate page for Harry Baird.

-Elizabeth Baird (c1885 – c1909) According to her daughter Ramona, “Bess” married George Bevills (or Bevels) sometime after 1904 and moved with him from New Mexico to California after her mother’s death.
-She had one daughter, Ramona Bevills Molen (1906-1985), born about 1906, who died in Houston, Harris County, Texas on 20 February 1985.
-Elizabeth must have died sometime before 1910, when 4-year old Ramona Baird was living in the Houston household of her aunt Daisy Baird Bradley.15 (Note that her surname in this record was “Baird”.
-Whether that suggests her mother was unmarried or that Daisy did not know her last name is unclear.)
-Ramona’s birthplace was listed as California.16 Daisy, who raised Ramona from infancy, was the chief source of Ramona’s knowledge of her family, and one cannot help but wonder how much of Daisy’s stories were actually true.
+Elizabeth “Bess” Baird (May 1890 – c1909) Elizabeth was enumerated as “Bess”, age 10, in the 1900 census.
+According to her daughter Ramona, “Bess” married George Bevills (or Bevels) sometime after 1904 and moved with him from New Mexico to California after her mother’s death.
+She had one daughter, Ramona Bevills Molen (c1906-1985), born about 1906, who died in Houston, Harris County, Texas on 20 February 1985.
+Elizabeth must have died in her teens sometime before 1910, when 4-year old Ramona Baird was living in the Houston household of her aunt Daisy Baird Bradley.26 (Note that her surname in this record was “Baird”.
+Whether that suggests her mother was unmarried or that Daisy did not know Ramona’s last name is unclear.)
+Ramona’s birthplace was listed as California, with both parents listed as born in Texas.27 Daisy, who raised Ramona from infancy, was the chief source of Ramona’s knowledge of her family, and one cannot help but wonder how much of Daisy’s stories were actually true.

 To add to the confusion, Daisy listed her niece as Ramona “Baird” in the 1910 census and Louis Bradley listed her as Ramona “Baird” as the contact on his 1918 draft registration card.
 The Houston city directory of 1911 listed her as Ramona “Baird” as well, but by 1920 she was listed as “Miss Ramona Bevill.”
 I note the possibility that she was illegitimate (such children took the surname of the mother) and the Bevills story was a legend cooked up by her aunt Daisy.